PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `2 passed, 1 xfailed` and `633 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
 The characterized inventory remains 39, and the phase-result store remains exactly 128 IDs and 128 owners.

+## Extract terminal singleton/Clamp-SiNet recovery

+`passes/terminal_singleton_clamp_sinet_orchestration.py` now owns the characterized cross-guard boundary.
+It conditionally forwards the exact embedded `ModelIRPassContext` to singleton reshape with terminal layout and multi-branch policies enabled, then always forwards the original callback-bearing SiNet context to Clamp/SiNet cleanup.
+The singleton result is returned by identity when enabled and is `None` when disabled; the complete Clamp/SiNet result is always returned by identity.

+The lowerer replaces only the two observation-only locals with `_terminal_singleton_clamp_sinet_results`.
+The layout-opt guard now ends with the recorded QKV Split/Conv/Concat bridge.
+The composite remains immediately after the guard and before the recorded SiNet HardSwish-SE phase.
+Existing singleton and SiNet wrappers and all independent recovery routes remain available.

+Seventeen stale structural assertions now follow both children through the outer owner while retaining both flag paths and all route coverage.
+Sequential validation passes: focused `5`, affected `636`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 39 to 38.